-SHORT SHORT STORY manuscripts must be between two and five pages in length, and no less than 500 and no more than 2,000 words.
+SHORT SHORT STORY manuscripts must be at least 500 and no more than 2,000 words in length.

 MANUSCRIPTS OF 2,000 to 15,000 WORDS can include short stories, essays, one-act plays, and other complete short works of nonfiction, and excerpts from longer works of fiction and nonfiction.

 NOVELLAS and other long works that are less than book length may run between 15,000 and 40,000 words.
 For works of this length, please submit the first 15,000 words with a synposis.
 (Based on our reading of the first 15,000 words, we will ask to see the complete manuscript if we think the work is suitable for Narrative.)